lgaggini/f5_set_pool_members/README.md

 PASS='mypass'
 ```

-You have also to configure also a list of available pools to choose from, to prevent random pool damages.
+You have also to configure a list of available pools to choose from, to prevent random pool damages.
 ```python
 POOLS=['mysafepool1', 'mysafepool2']
 ```